cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 - `READ UNCOMMITTED` and `READ COMMITTED` behave like the standard `READ COMMITTED`.
 - `REPEATABLE READ` and `SERIALIZABLE` behave like `REPEATABLE READ`.

-The following information describes the behavior of the Cloudberry transaction levels.
+The following information describes the behavior of the Cloudberry Database transaction levels.

 #### Read uncommitted and read committed